-Malaysia’s ex-PM charged in court with corruption, breach of trust
+Defiant Malaysian ex-PM pleads not guilty to corruption, breach of trust

-Malaysia’s ex-PM Najib Razak charged in court with corruption, breach of trust
+Malaysia’s ex-PM Najib Razak granted bail after pleading not guilty to corruption, breach of trust

-Najib was arrested Tuesday by anti-graft officials over a suspicious transfer of 42 million ringgit ($10.4 million) into his bank accounts from SRC International, a former unit of the 1MDB state investment fund
+The unprecedented court appearance came the day after the 64-year-old former leader was arrested at his luxury home

 Related topics

-Former Malaysian prime minister Najib Razak was charged in court Wednesday with criminal breach of trust and corruption, two months after a multibillion dollar graft scandal at a state investment fund led to his shock election defeat.
+Former Malaysian prime minister Najib Razak was formally charged Wednesday with corruption linked to a multi-billion dollar financial scandal that contributed to his shock election defeat less than two months ago.

-Najib, wearing a suit and a red tie, appeared calm and smiled as he was escorted into the court complex packed with reporters.

-He was arrested Tuesday by anti-graft officials over a suspicious transfer of 42 million ringgit (US$10.4 million) into his bank accounts from SRC International, a former unit of the 1MDB state investment fund that US investigators say was looted of billions by associates of Najib.

-In a lower court, he was charged with three counts of criminal breach of trust and one count of corruption.
+The first ex-premier in Malaysia to appear before a judge, Najib pleaded not guilty to three counts of criminal breach of trust and a separate charge that he abused his position to pocket 42 million ringgit ($10.4 million).

-Each charge has a maximum penalty of 20 years in prison.
+Each charge could see him jailed for up to 20 years.
 Whipping is also a penalty but Najib would be exempt because of his age.

+The unprecedented court appearance came the day after the 64-year-old was arrested at his luxury home by officers probing how billions of dollars of state funds disappeared on his watch.

+In court, the former leader appeared tired and hung his head often during proceedings.

 Malaysia’s Najib Razak faces ‘20 years in jail’ as court date arrives